 If you’re a local brick-and-mortar business—or a company providing services in a geographic location—earning local links must be on your list.

-For example, when DMG Exteriors created new local citations on directories, this strategy earned the business more backlinks, which contributed to the following:
+For example, when our Roofing Contractor Client created new local citations on directories, this strategy earned the business more backlinks, which contributed to the following:

 - 301% boost in new organic users